What are Painkillers and Painkiller Addiction?

-Painkillers are analgesics, or groups of drugs and medications that are intended to reduce or ease pain.
+Painkillers are analgesics or groups of drugs and medications that are intended to reduce or ease pain.
 Painkillers can range in function and have specific purposes, such as treatment for migraine pain for example, or for the purpose of treating general pain symptoms.
+Unfortunately, it is easy to develop a painkiller addiction.

 The following are the most common chemical types of painkillers along with examples of medications belonging to each category: